 There is a lot to consider when it comes to the handle design of your ice cream scoop.

 For durability’s sake, you want the material of the spoon to extend into the handle without seams or joints.
-This will help the scoop stand up to the pressure necessary to pry out frozen ice cream.
+This will help the scoop stand up to the pressure necessary to pry out cold ice cream.

 Some scoops will have a layer of padding on the handle, usually made of rubber.
 These handles do make for a more comfortable scooping experience, but these coverings are prone to cracking, tearing, and separation over time.
 Metal handles are less comfortable but aren’t going to break down with repeated use.